 Together we will look at your options, showing you what is possible for you to achieve with your winnings.
 We’ll also optimise your newfound wealth with careful planning, minimising taxes and helping you make the most out of every penny.
 Your plan will show you the impact on your life by taking different decisions and whether your lottery win is enough to help you achieve all your desires.

-If you have been fortunate enough to become one of the lucky lottery winners, this is a one-off opportunity to change your life, and the key to enjoying a lottery win is through sound financial planning.
-So always get advice from our financial planning team to ensure your money is deposited safely.
+If you have been fortunate enough to become one of the lucky lottery winners, this is a one-off opportunity to change your life, and the key to enjoying a lottery win is to have specialist, trusted, advice.
+Whether your priority is to share, protect or grow your winnings, every step will need managing carefully.